Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 Ledges offers 95 campsites; 40 with electrical hookups (1 of which is fully accessible), 42 non-electric (1 of which is fully accessible), and 12 hike-in.
 Modern rest rooms, showers, a trailer dump station and a playground are located in the campground.
 Advance campsite reservations can be made online through the park reservation system.
 Half of the campsites are still available on a first-come, first-serve basis.

 Ledges, one of Iowa's most popular state parks, has attracted millions of visitors.
-Thirteen miles of hiking trails lead up and down steep slopes to scenic overlooks and provide access to spectacular views of Pea's Creek "canyon".
-While most of the trails include steep portions, a fully accessible interpretive trail around Lost Lake is located at the southern part of the park.
+Four miles of hiking trails lead up and down steep slopes to scenic overlooks and provide access to spectacular views of Pea's Creek "canyon".
+While most of the trails include steep portions, a fully accessible interpretive trail to Lost Lake is located at the southern part of the park.

 An interpretive trail featuring lichens (small plant-like organisms growing on trees and rocks) is located in the picnic area between the east entrance and the Oak Woods shelter.
 Learn how to identify up to forty of these tiny, but interesting species by their differing sizes, shapes, and colors!
 Feel free to view or download our online slideshow of lichens found along the trail (*pdf,5MB).
 If you wish to visit the trail in person, bring a magnifying lens (5X to 10X power recommended) and a printed copy of the trail guide (*pdf).
 The trail starts at the old stone building across from the amphitheater by the entrance to the campground.